23. pyxc: Arrays

 %val = load i64, ptr %ptr

-The first GEP index (i64 0) steps past the alloca header to reach the array itself.
+The first index (i64 0) steps through the alloca header to reach the array.
 The second index selects the element.
-This is the standard LLVM pattern for stack arrays.

 What Lands in the IR